By Dr. Mohamed S. E. Abdel Wahab

 - Islamic Family Law: Egypt (Emory University Law School)

-- Sources of Online Legal Information for African Countries (Jane Williams, via GlobaLex) June 2006
+- UPDATE: Sources of Online Legal Information for African Countries by Vincent Moyer, GlobaLex, January 2019.

 - World Legal Materials from Africa: Egypt (Cornell Legal Information Institute)